 Because 100% pure gold is too soft for prolonged handling, it is mixed with other metals to give it the durability necessary for jewellery.
 Most gold used in jewellery is alloyed with silver, copper and small amounts of zinc to produce various shades of yellow gold, or with nickel, copper and zinc to produce white gold.
 The color of these gold alloys goes from yellow to white as the proportion of nickel increases.
 Alloying gold with copper creates what is known as pink or rose gold.
 Alloys with platinum or palladium are also used in jewellery.
 Since nickel is the most popular alloy used in white gold, it is important to note that some people may be allergic to nickel.
 If that is the case, 18 Karat gold with a higher percentage of pure gold or platinum settings may be viable alternatives.

 The gold content of a piece of jewellery is measured in Karats, which can range from 1 to 24.
-For example, 14 Karat (14K) gold is 14 parts of gold to 10 parts other metals.
+It is commonly accepted that gold that is not mixed with other metals is referred to as pure.
+The purity of gold is usually measured in karats.
+24 karats is the highest purity possible and corresponds to about 99.9% gold content.
+Pure gold is very soft and malleable, and has an intense yellow color.
 The higher the Karat, the greater the gold content.
-This term should not be confused with "carat", which measures of the weight of diamonds.
+This term should not be confused with "carat", which measures the weight of diamonds.

 The history of gold goes back at least 6,000 years, with references to it in both Egypt and Mesopotamia.
 In ancient times, gold was thought to have healing properties when worn or even ingested.